-Creativity research pioneer, Dr. Ellis Paul Torrance, founded FPSPI in 1974 to stimulate critical and creative thinking skills, encourage students to develop a vision for the future, and prepare students for leadership roles.
+Creativity research pioneer, Dr. Ellis Paul Torrance, created future problem solving (FPS) in 1974 to stimulate critical and creative thinking skills, encourage students to develop a vision for the future, and prepare students for leadership roles.
 Dr. Torrance taught at the University of Minnesota and later at the University of Georgia, where he was Professor of Educational Psychology.
 He is also known for creating the Incubation Curriculum Model and the Torrance Tests of Creative Thinking.

 A Global Community

-With local affiliate programs in more than 37 states and 20 countries/regions, FPS is a community making an impact felt across the world.
+NYFPS has affiliate FPS programs in more than 37 states and 19 countries/regions.
+We are a community making an impact felt across the world.

-FPSPI involves over 24,000 students annually from across the globe including countries such as Australia, Norway, China, Hong Kong, Thailand, Mongolia, Korea, Malaysia, Russia, Turkey, New Zealand, France, India, Singapore, and many states within the United States.
+Over 24,000 students annually from across the globe including countries such as Australia, Norway, China, Hong Kong, Thailand, Mongolia, Korea, Malaysia, Portugal, Turkey, New Zealand, France, India, Singapore, and many states within the United States participate in FPS.